nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/compiling-nuxeo-from-sources.md

 ---
-title: Compiling Nuxeo from sources
+title: Compiling Nuxeo From Sources
 review:
-    comment: '<span style="color:red">Warning</span> This page needs to be reviewed.
+    comment: 'This page needs to be reviewed.
 Check back soon for updated content!'
     date: '20-10-10'
     status: not-ok
 toc: true